 Nazareth, known as the ‘Arab Capital of Israel’, is located in the north of the country.
-Its population of 60,000 is predominantly Palestinian Arab.
+Its population of 60,000 is predominantly Palestinian Arabs and its landscape is rugged but speclked with green.
 The town lies in the Nazareth Range and is nestled in a natural bowl characterised by an elevated tableau and hill ranges.
 The city of Nazareth can be divided into two distinct parts – the Old City and New City.
-The Old City is a typical Mediterranean market with bazaars, old churches, squares and mansions.
+The Old City is a typical Mediterranean market town with bazaars, old churches, squares and mansions.
 The modern part of town is a bustling, cultural mix with a growing Jewish quarter and a variety of interesting cafes and restaurants.Read More

 It is here in Nazareth that you can visit over 23 monasteries and churches, many with a biblical story to share.
 The area is also the site of an archaeological find of decorated human skulls dating back roughly 9,000 years.
 As well as the many ancient religious sites, visitors can also visit Nazareth Village, a reproduction of a Roman village where actors bring ancient history to life and demonstrate food, clothing and farming methods used during the Roman period.